 Typically, your application will ask for a description of your project, a budget, examples of your artistic work, and information on the people you are working with.
 It is a good idea to review the application form beforehand so you can collect all this information and update any documents you need to submit.

 Where an application is submitted in French, MAC will engage a bilingual assessor who is familiar with the discipline.
-Portions of applications in French will also be translated into English for use in the jury or panel process, in addition to being provided in the original language.
+Portions of applications in French will also be translated into English for use in the assessment process, in addition to being provided in the original language.
 The artistic sample provided is not translated.

 Tips for your application